Working From Home in 2020

 Here we go…

-“My job will remain at home for the rest of the year.
-YES YES YES, I am very grateful I have a job.
-My son is going back to school hybrid, two days home and three at school.
-Covid is making lots of parents teachers or trying to be.
-Can you help me with ideas on how to focus or stick to a schedule with work, home and kids?”
+“My Job will remain at thome for the rest of the year.
+Yes.
+Yes.
+Yes.
+I am very grateful I have a job.
+My son is going back to school; hybrid style which is two days home and three days at school.
+Covid is making lots of parents take on teacher roles or at least try to be.
+Can you help me with ideas on how to focus or stick to a aschedule with work, home and kids?”
 Lynn J.

 Thank you for your question, and, girl, the struggle is real.
 First, I want to share, and I am sure you realize, you are not alone; however, I would be amiss if I didn’t say, nearly every COVID-19 situation is different.

 ROUTINE ROUTINE ROUTINE.
 The honeymoon of COVID-19 “days off” in sweats, mid-afternoon movies, slamming down Doritos and school break for the kiddos is over.
 It’s time to get back to a routine.
 YET.
 It is not just YOUR routine that needs hyper focus.
 What is the “whole” family’s ROUTINE and how do you all dance in the same environment for extended periods of time.